-Integration and Flight Commanding: Individual payload commanding during both integration and flight are handled using an interactive google sheets documents.
-Each payload is given a unique account that is coded to allow that group to send commands and other comments to the HASP Management.
+Integration and Flight Commanding: Individual payload commanding during both integration and flight are handled using an interactive Google Sheets document.
+Each payload is given a unique account that is coded to allow that group to send command requests and other comments to the HASP Management.
 The HASP management team can then send the commands and update the payload group as to the command status.
 The entire system is both color-coded and numerically keyed to ensure that all parties are aware of the status of payload commanding.